Langmeil Winery

 Family owned and operated, Langmeil is believed to be home to the oldest Shiraz vineyard in the world, planted in 1843 where the iconic Langmeil Freedom 1843 Shiraz hails.

-The Freedom Experience takes you on an intimate and engaging tour of the old buildings and vineyard, with tastings of premium wines in the Cellar.
-The Freedom Experience is AUD100.00 per person and bookings are essential.
-A tour not to be missed!
+Also available is the Freedom Experience and Old Vine Garden Experience.
+These are available by prior booking only.
+The Freedom Experience guided tour takes you on an intimate and engaging tour of the old buildings and vineyard, with tastings of premium wines in the Cellar.
+The Old Vine Garden Experience is your opportunity to taste Langmeil's Old Vine Garden Collection.
+Hosted by our knowledgeable staff, an intimate tasting in Riedel grape variety-specific glassware.

 Carpark